Vishal-Singh-1/TrafficEye/README.md

 ## Features

 - **Vehicle detection and counting** using YOLOv5
+- **Multiprocessing for faster analysis**: Parallel processing improves speed and responsiveness
+- **Data logging**: Detection statistics and analytics are saved for later review and reporting
 - **Separate detection stats** for cars, buses, bikes, and persons
 - **React-based frontend** with charts and dashboard
 - **Backend** written in Python (OpenCV + PyTorch)